Benedicte Guichard| Tue Dec 06 2016 CET| Industry insights

 Going direct-to-consumer is becoming a mainstream strategic course for many sports organizations.
-Sport fans like to take and watch their content on the go, on every device they own.
+Sports fans like to take and watch their content on the go, on every device they own.
 That implies a change in how content suppliers envision the value chain.

 As we’ve mentioned, sports and online streaming are a match made in heaven and recent developments have opened up the partnership to a world of possibilities.